giuly/digined/README.md

 Use	Facebook’s API	to query	data for the CocaColaNetherlands FB page.
 Build	3	REST endpoints that return JSON for following:
 - Latest	20	posts	by	the	CocaColaNetherlands
 - Top	5	users	who	have	liked	most	of	these	20	posts
-- Prepare	a	data	structure	of	latest	20	posts,	ordered	based	on	the	number	of	likes	they
+- Structure of latest 20 posts, ordered based on the number of likes they receive, along with the number of likes each post has received.

 ## Install (e.g. Ubuntu 16.04 )